andraztori/marrakesh/architecture.md

 - How do campaign objectives (impressions vs. budget) affect bidding?
 - How does optimal bidding compare to multiplicative pacing?
 - What is the impact of strategic bidding (cheating) on marketplace outcomes?
+- How does ALB (Auction Level Bid) perform compared to other strategies?
+- How do max margin and optimal bidding compare (they appear to be equivalent)?

 **Marketplace Design**:
 - How do floors and competing demand thresholds affect outcomes?